dhananjay2605/HotelMangement/README.md

 * Using Java 13 for this project

 1) This project provides a RESTful API for user authentication using JSON Web Tokens (JWT).
 It includes an endpoint for generating JWT tokens based on user credentials.
-For accessing different api in this project you have to create jwt token first by this API then use it to different access another API's.
+For accessing different api in this project you have to create jwt token first by this API then use it to access different another API's.
+While given token please add "Bearer " before it.

 Endpoints: